-What will it involve, if I decide to take part?
+What will it involve if I decide to take part?

-If you decide to take part, you will be asked to sign an Informed Consent Form.
+You will be asked to sign an Informed Consent Form.
 This will allow us to collect, store and study your samples and data.
 You will receive a copy of the completed Consent Form and this Patient Information Leaflet.
 Here is what will happen next:

-- 1. Blood sample: We will need up to 40mls (equivalent to about two or three tubes) of blood from you.
-We hope to follow each participant over a long period of time and may need to take an additional research blood sample at a future time. - 2.
-Urine sample: We will ask you to provide a sample of urine which we will retain for research. - 3.
-Healthcare Data: We will collect information about your gender, date of birth, ethnicity, health, medical history and family history as part of this research. - 4.
-DNA: DNA samples will be extracted from blood and/or urine samples for research.
+- 1. Blood sample: We will need up to 40mls (equivalent to about two or three extra tubes) of blood from you at each visit.
+We are hoping to follow each participant over the lifetime of their disease and may need to take an additional research blood sample when you attend routine clinic appointments during your time in the study.
+The research bloods will usually be collected at the same time as routine blood collection that you would otherwise have. - 2.
+Urine sample: When you come to clinic you generally provide a urine sample.
+If you take part in this study, we will retain part of this urine sample for research. - 3.
+Healthcare Data: We will collect information about your gender, date of birth, ethnicity, health, medical history and family history as part of this research.
+We will ask for your consent for your Doctor or a member of the study team to review your hospital medical record in the strictest confidence to collect information for this research.
+We will continue to update this information as new events happen during the course of your illness. - 4.
+DNA: DNA samples will be extracted from blood and urine samples for research.
 DNA is the molecule that provides instructions for how cells in our body work.
 By looking at DNA from people with and without vasculitis we may see differences that are important for diagnosis, treatment or understanding the condition.